lingshanng/coursemology-downloader/README.md

 Replace the following fields accordingly:
 * `email` Coursemology email
 * `password` Coursemology password
-* `course_id` Course id found in url. `https://coursemology.org/courses/<course_id>`
+* `course_url` Course url
 * `directory_path` Path of your local directory for the course file, *relative to your home directory*

 ## Running the script

-Ensure that you have 7-Zip available, through `sudo apt install p7zip-full` or `brew install p7zip`.
+Ensure that you have 7-Zip available, through `npm install 7zip` or `sudo apt install p7zip-full` or `brew install p7zip`.

-Run `npm install`, then run the main script using `node main.js`.
+Run `npm install`.
+Subsequently, just run the main script using `node main.js` to download files.

 Options:
 - `--silent` or `-s`: No printing (apart from errors)
 - `--timeout` or `-t`: Timeout per request in ms, defaults to 5000

 Tip:
-Create a `run.bat` file with the following line: `cmd /k node main.js`.
-Double click on the file to open terminal and run script quickly.
+Create a batch file with the following line: `cmd /k node main.js` to open terminal and run script quickly.

 ## Acknowledgements